|

 streams of NJ are really the rostral spines that lined the elongated and

 flattened bill of the skate.
-These spines are unique and not easily
+These spines are unique and and easy to

 Ischyrhiza mira rostral